d3b4g/leonids/_posts/split.md

 PIE isn't enabled and nx set to true, so we know shellcode cannot be executed off the stack and the binary has ASLR disabled.

 ## Analyzing the 64bit ELF binary
-Lets load the binary with radare2 and dump the functions.The afl command list the functions.
+Lets load the binary with radare2 and dump the functions.
+The afl command list the functions.
 We can also output it as JSON using this command aflj~{}

 ![source-01](/img/Screenshot_2020-05-13_08-41-16.png){: .align-left}